peterlacko/gooddata-ui/docs/afm.md

 To compare a measure over time, add one of the supported measure types described in [Time Over Time Comparison](time_over_time_comparison.md) to `afm.measures`.

+### Calculated measures

+To create calculated measures (for example, when you want to subtract a measure from another measure), add arithmetic measures described in [Arithmetic Measure](arithmetic_measure.md) to `afm.measures`.

 ### Examples of measures

 #### Simple measure